 "Mercy on us, mercy on me, such evil times, such evil men among us..."

 She turned and headed back into the west wing, still calling on her God to take her from this sinful world.
-There was blood all over her hands but only literally.
+There was blood all over her hands, but only literally.

 “Join us, sir.
 What’s ours is yours.”

-That night I slept among these men, as we huddled our sleeping bags for warmth against the night frost creeping into the cracking shell of the city’s only library.
+That night I slept among these men, as we huddled together our sleeping bags for warmth against the night frost creeping into the cracking shell of the city’s only library.

 The Library of Babel, where this story has already been written